 Everything you love about meringue pie, but add some fresh pomegranate!
 The filling is exceptionally tart and sharp but buttery smooth and tastes of both lemon and pomegranate.
 A lush, billowing pomegranate meringue sits on top and it’s encased in an all-butter pie crust.

 I am deliriously excited about this recipe.
 I love it SO much!
-It’s been a heavy lemon year on buttermilk (the lemon bars, the lemon curd stuffed cookies, the cheesecake, the perfect curd…) and I almost (and still might!) made a classic lemon meringue pie to have on the site but then, well POMEGRANATE.
+It’s been a heavy lemon year on buttermilk (the lemon bars, the lemon curd stuffed cookies, the cheesecake, the perfect curd…) and I almost (and still might!) made a classic lemon meringue pie to have on the site but, well, POMEGRANATE.

 And it’s truly amazing what happens to this classic pie when you add some freshly juiced pomegranate arils: there’s a berry hint to the filling, aromatic and lovely in the way pomegranate only can be; the meringue, smooth and creamy thanks to the Italian method, also tastes of pomegranate.
 It’s just the best pie guys.